East Asian Library events

 linkhttps://east.library.utoronto.ca/eal-newsletter/chinese-art-masterpiece-print-history-lineage-legacy

-Chinese Art Masterpieces in Print: History, Lineage, LegacyExhibition at the Cheng Yu Tung East Asian Library Explore the FAH465 Exhibition 2025 webpage, which accompanies the physical exhibition on display at the Cheng Yu-Tung East Asian Library from June to December 2025.
-The webpage is maintained by Rose Ting-Yi Liu, PhD Candidate, Department of East Asian Studies, University of Toronto The Cheng Yu Tung East Asian Library is pleased to host… Read more about this event
+EXHIBITION EXTENDED!
+Chinese Art Masterpieces in Print: History, Lineage, LegacyExhibition at the Cheng Yu Tung East Asian Library Explore the FAH465 Exhibition 2025 webpage, which accompanies the physical exhibition on display at the Cheng Yu-Tung East Asian Library from June 2025 to April 2026.
+The webpage is maintained by Rose Ting-Yi Liu, PhD Candidate, Department of East Asian Studies, University of Toronto The Cheng Yu… Read more about this event

 James G. Endicott's exhibition is on February 7 to April 30, 2025 Monday to Friday, from 10 a.m. to 6 p.m.
 Location: Cheng Yu Tung East Asian Library, on the 8th floor of Robarts Library (130 St. George Street)